 Wills with bypass trusts need to be reconsidered.

-Fewer families will need them now, because of the higher estate tax exemption (though that exemption could be lowered in the current administration).
+Fewer families will need them for now, because of today’s higher ($11.4 million) estate tax exemption (though that exemption could be lowered in the current administration).

-There still are cases when a bypass trust should be considered as part of an estate plan, and we’ll discuss them in future issues of Retirement Watch Weekly.
+There still are cases when a bypass trust should be considered as part of an estate plan.

 But in many cases, the bypass trust could produce results you don’t want under the new law.